 Good content nudges people to take action, to move one step closer to your brand—and, as a result, closer to one day becoming a customer.
 But how do you ensure your content actually inspires action?
-To create effective content, you need a content strategy that clearly outlines:
+Create a customer journey map that clearly outlines:

 - Who you’re trying to reach (aka your marketing personas).

-- What those people want/need to hear from you at each stage of the buyer’s journey.
+- What those people want/need to hear from you at each stage of the customer journey.

 With these insights, you can effectively deliver the right message to the right people at the right time, prompting them to take action.
-Unfortunately, while many marketers do craft marketing personas, according to CMI’s 2019 B2B Content Marketing report, only 52% of marketers craft content based on specific stages of the buyer’s journey.
+Unfortunately, while many marketers do craft marketing personas, according to CMI’s 2019 B2B Content Marketing report, only 52% of marketers craft content based on specific stages of the customer journey.
 Worse, some don’t even map their customer journey.

 This is alarming.
 That means marketers put in the work to identify exactly who they’re trying to reach with their content, but they don’t think critically about what they’re saying with their content—and when they’re saying it.
 Basically, they sabotage themselves before they even start.

 If you haven’t mapped your customer’s journey yet or you don’t use it to influence your messaging, it’s time to change that ASAP.

 Luckily, we can help you do that.
-Here, we’ll show you how to map your buyer’s journey and offer tips on how to use it to make your content more effective.
-Before you start, download our free buyer’s journey template to work through the process.
+Here, we’ll show you how to create a customer journey map and offer tips on how to use it to make your content more effective.
+Before you start, download our free template to work through the process.

-5 Ways Mapping Your Buyer’s Journey Improves Your Content Strategy
+5 Ways a Customer Journey Map Improves Your Content Strategy

-Why do you need to map your buyer’s journey?
+Why do you need to map your journey?
 Because it’s the most effective way to get a complete picture of your ideal content ecosystem.
 It’s a simple exercise that benefits your brand by helping:

-- Bring clarity to your buyer’s emotional experience.
+- Bring clarity to your customer’s emotional experience.
 What are they experiencing at each stage?
 What do you want them to experience?
 This insight helps you identify the content that can support and reinforce those feelings.